To apply to have your overseas qualification assessed, please follow the process outlined below.

 Help is available if you need to have documents officially translated to English.
 The Australian Government's Department of Social Services provides a free document translation service for eligible Australian citizens and new migrants settling permanently in Australia.

-If you are a temporary resident or have lived in Australia for more than two years you can contact:
+If you are a temporary resident or have lived in Australia for more than 2 years you can contact:

 - National Accreditation Authority for Translators and Interpreters Ltd (NAATI)